pvvx/ADV_BLE2UART/README.md

 ## Persistent user data storage

-Flash user data storage starts from 0x70020 (458784) if the first byte 0x70000 (458752) is not FF, or 0x71020 (462880).
+Flash user data storage starts from 0x70020 (458784) if the first byte 0x70000 (458752) is not FF, or from 0x71020 (462880).
 Each update of a value (e.g., "bitrate" value) takes 4 sequential bytes.
 One buffer is 256 bytes.

 After erasing a buffer, data can be written only once (not twice).
 A rewrite needs erasing data first.
-To avoid too many rewrites (that wears the storage), data are organized in an array where each segment is progressively updated in sequence so that the last value is the actual one.
+To avoid too many rewrites (that wear the storage), data are organized in an array where each segment is progressively updated in sequence so that the last value is the actual one.

 See "tinyFlash.c".